RosettaCommons/documentation/rosetta_basics/scoring/NC-scorefunction-info.md

 ### Residue type composition control score term (aa_composition)
 Creator: Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory

-This is a specialized scoring term intended for use during design (appended to a scoring function like talaris2014 or beta_nov15), which penalizes deviations from a desired amino acid composition (or, more generally, residue type composition) to guide the packer to "good" sequences.
+This is a specialized scoring term intended for use during design (appended to a scoring function like talaris2014 or ref2015), which penalizes deviations from a desired amino acid composition (or, more generally, residue type composition) to guide the packer to "good" sequences.
 For example, a user could specify that he or she wants a sequence that's 50% hydrophobic, contains exactly 1 tryptophan residue, and has no more than 4 alanine residues.
 Full documentation is available [[here|AACompositionEnergy]].

+### Net charge control score term (netcharge)
+Creator Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory

+This score term penalizes deviations from a desired net charge during design.
+Like aa_composition, it can be appended to a scoring function like talaris2014 or ref2015.
+The term can operate on the whole pose or on selected sub-regions, where the selection is controlled with a residue selector.
+This allows a user to specify, for example, that a pose should have a net neutral charge, but a binding pocket with a net negative charge (-1 or less) and a protein-protein interaction region with a net charge of exactly +2.
+Full documentation is available [[here|NetChargeEnergy]].

 ### Penalty function for aspartimide-promoting sequences (aspartimide_penalty)
 Creator: Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory